TheEpicDoge/TheEpicDoge/README.md

-### About Me
+### About Me ✨️
-- I love Shiba Inus ❤️
 - I'm a crappy programmer and game dev
-- I am into robotics and computer programming!
+- I am into robotics computer programming, and AI!
-- I am very familiar with Javascript, Lua, and Ti-84 basic
+- I am very familiar with Javascript, Luau, and Ti-84 basic
-### My Projects
+### My Projects 📦
 I am curretly working on...
 - Before The Sunrise
-- Jamalmal Family